Sunday, March 15, 2026

 “Well, I never have,” I replied.

-I then added, “But I am planning to be listening to her in the future.”
+I then added, “But I am planning to listen to her in the future.”

-One can only imagine the context; the young woman's only response to her introduction-at-large was a bewildered: "What!?"
+The young woman's only response to her introduction-at-large was a bewildered cry: "What!?"

 Within a couple of hours I found myself--a guest on campus--moderating a student panel for music and art, the speakers being four poised young women, all clear of voice, articulate, and enriched by languages, international experience, and science galore.
 They created paintings, sculptures, whatever it took, to illustrate their themes.
 None of them struck me as arrogant, only as qualified and powerful--and we'll be hearing much more from each of them.

-It’s clear that the future of this Kingdom will have everything to do with whether we (all of us) always listen to the women of the Church.
+It’s clear that the future of this Kingdom will have everything to do with whether we always listen to the women of the Church because they will have much to teach all of us.
 God gave some apostles, some prophets, some pastors, it is true, and in that truth we remain doctrinally secure—but above and beyond all else, gift of gifts, He gave His Kingdom not only the Three Zinas but numberless exemplary women.
-We should all plan on listening.
+We should all plan on learning from them.

 Saturday, April 2, 2022